sheimonica/Telco-Customer-Churn-Prediction/README.md

 - By Sheila Monica - [LinkedIn](https://www.linkedin.com/in/sheila-monica/)

 ### Dataset Source
-handwritten signatures dari Kaggle Dataset
+Telco Customer Churn dari [Kaggle Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 ### Output:
 A deep learning model that predicts the possibility of customers churning with the use of Artificial Neural Network (ANN).